Making resolutions vs setting goals

 A resolution is something that you determine you’re going to do.
 Goals are what help you follow through on sticking to your resolution.

 Let’s use the oh-so-popular example of losing weight.
 It’s one of the most popular New Year’s resolutions.
 Many people want to get in shape, lose weight, be healthier, etc. That’s the resolution.
-If you want to lose weight than you are “resolving” or saying that you are determined to make 2020 the year that it happens.
+If you want to lose weight than you are “resolving” or saying that you are determined to make this the year that it happens.

 But there has to be more than that.